 This lightweight homemade fire starter is very similar to the wax string method:

 - Place a few cotton pads into a pot of melted wax to totally saturate them.

-- Use some tweezers or similar to get the pads out of the wax.
+- Use some tweezers or tongs to get the pads out of the wax.

-- Place the pads on tray or newspaper to dry out completely.
+- Place the pads on a tray or newspaper to dry out completely.

 Making fire starter cup cakes is a great way to get the kids involved in your DIY fire starter projects.
 These are easy to make and similar to egg carton fire starters: